documentcloud/documentcloud/app/views/help/publishing.markdown

 ## Step 4: <span id="intouch">Stay in Touch</span>

-[Let us know][] about your reporting.
-Even if it is "just a little local story" -- we're interested in all the reporting you do with DocumentCloud.
+[Let us know][] about your reporting!

 # <span id="docset">Embedding a Document Set</span>

-Ever wanted to publish an entire set of documents related to your story?
-DocumentCloud can provide a short snippet of HTML that allows visitors to your site to search and filter through the tens or hundreds of documents that back up your article.
+If you'd rather embed a complete set of documents, DocumentCloud can provide the html to do that as well.
+Readers will be able to search or filter through as many documents as you'd like to share with them.

-To get started, find a set of documents you wish to embed -- either by selecting one of your existing projects, or by running a search.
-Any set of documents that can be found by a search can also be embedded in this fashion.
-As documents are added to the project in the future, or new documents are uploaded that match your search, they'll become visible on your website within a few minutes.
+You can embed any set of documents, whether or not you uploaded them: any document that has already been published by their contributor will open to the URL at which it originally appeared.

-Open the "Publish" menu, and click on "Embed These Documents".
-You'll see a dialog appear, providing you with a couple of configuration options you can use to tweak the embed.
-You can:
+To get started, find a set of documents you wish to embed -- either by selecting a project or by running a search. **Note:** future public documents added to the project or matching the search criteria will be added to your embbedded document set.
+Open the "Publish" menu and select "Embed These Documents."
+You'll see a dialog which will allow you to configure the embedded set:

- * Configure the **title** displayed above the set of documents.
+ * Provide a **title** to be displayed above the embedded set of documents;
- * **Order** documents alphabetically, by date uploaded, by length, etc.
+ * **Order** documents alphabetically, by date uploaded, or by length;
- * Set the number of documents to display **per page**.
-Depending on how tall and wide you wish the final embed to be, you may want to tweak this setting.
+ * Set the number of documents to display **per page** so that the embedded set suits the height and width of the space you have available;
- * Show or hide a **search bar**, so that visitors to your site can filter and search through the set of documents.
+ * Hide or reveal a **search bar**, that will allow your readers to search within the embedded set.

-Once you're comfortable with your settings, and have previewed the embedded documents, proceed to the next step, where you can copy and paste the embed code.
-It should look something like this:
+Preview the embedded document set, and you'll be able to copy and paste the embed code which should look something like this:

     <div id="DC-search-projectid-8-epa-flouride"></div>
     <script src="http://s3.documentcloud.org/embed/loader.js"></script>